CASP-Systems-BU/orq/scripts/sosp25/README.md

 > [!IMPORTANT]
 > All experiments run on AWS.
 To simplify artifact evaluation, we are providing reviewers with an AWS environment:
 > * Access information to the AWS clusters (SSH keypairs, IP addresses) is availalbe on HotCRP. *Please do not share them outside the AEC*.
-> * Remember to freeze or turn off the cluster when you're done, as this evaluation is expensive!
-If you do not know how, ask us via HotCRP—thank you!
+> * This evaluation is expensive!
+Remember to tell us when you are finished so we can shut down the clusters.

 From your local machine, SSH into the AWS cluster and start a tmux session.
 A helpful `tmux` reference is available [here](https://tmuxcheatsheet.com/).